drowe67/codec2-dev/README_data.md

    void freedv_datatx  (struct freedv *f, short mod_out[]);
   ```

 During normal operation the freedv_datatx() function can be used whenever a data frame has to be sent.
 If no data is available it will request new data using the datatx callback.
-The callback function is allowed to set 'size' to zero if no data is available or if it whishes to send an address frame.
+The callback function is allowed to set 'size' to zero if no data is available or if it wishes to send an address frame.

 For reception the regular freedv_rx() functions can be used as received data will automatically be reported using the datarx callback.
 Be aware that these functions return the actual number of received speech samples.
 When a data frame is received the return value will be zero.
 This may lead to 'gaps' in the audio stream which will have to be filled with silence.